tendermint/tendermint/docs/app-dev/indexing-transactions.md

 - `tx.height` (height of the block transaction was committed in)

 Tendermint will throw a warning if you try to use any of the above keys.

+The index will be added if the `Index` field of attribute is set to true.
+In above example, querying using `transfer.note` will work.

 ## Querying Transactions